 With the Chord cable plumbed-in, our reference hi-fi system delivers a crisp, clean and dynamic presentation, just as before.
 But the bass performance is tauter, the top end is more refined and there's an ounce more subtlety.
 We’re impressed at the musically cohesive nature of the sound and the way our systems render subtle dynamic shifts with such finesse.
 It's not essential to upgrade if you already own the previous RumourX cables, but if they're looking a bit worn, the 2022 version will give your system a decent performance lift.

 Read the full review: Chord Company RumourX (2022)

 AudioQuest’s Rocket 11 – at the budget end of its Rocket range – could just be the hi-fi speaker cable to give your system a new lease of life.
 We love it so much it's been a What Hi-Fi?
-Award winner several years running now, having batted off new competition to keep its crown in 2021.
+Award winner several years running now, having batted off new competition to keep its crown for many moons.

 AudioQuest has taken a lot of care with the configuration and quality of the conductors used inside the Rocket 11.
 It uses semi-solid true-concentric conductors and long-grain copper – all to improve performance and reduce any interference that might degrade the sound.

 There’s a perceptible improvement in the way systems perform when the Rocket 11 is plugged in, compared with rival speaker cables.
 Music sounds crisp and clean, with a punchy sense of dynamism that's a joy to listen to.

 Read the full review: AudioQuest Rocket 11

 Monetary savings are not necessarily accompanied by a reduced level of technology or care on Chord Company’s part.
 The C-Screen's specifications are similar to speaker wires further up the hierarchy.